All of our services are available as normal

 If you choose to receive our optional Ongoing Service you will receive the following benefits and services:

-Depending on the level of service we have agreed with you, your Nationwide Financial Adviser may also:
+Depending on the level of service we have agreed with you, your Nationwide Financial Planning Manager may also:

 You can cancel the Ongoing Service at any time via your Financial Planning Manager, by completing the opt-out form online, or directly via the Investor Portfolio Service (provided by Cofunds) and Legal & General.